Harriet Lane — The Original First Lady of Washington

 Buy Now

 “The History of the West Virginia Breeders Classics — 1987 to Present” $44.95 plus $12 postage.
-430 page full color large format book containing photographs of the horses, jockeys, and the races plus the results of each race covering the biggest annual racing night for WV bred race horses.
+430 page full color large format book containing photographs of the horses, jockeys, and the races plus the results of each race covering the biggest annual racing night for WV bred race horses. *Updated from last year including the 2023 race results and a total of 25 more pages.
+A must read for the racing fan.*

 Buy Now